ChainAgnostic/CAIPs/CAIPs/caip-341.md

 ## Rationale

-By defining the `extensionId` target type, we provide a standardized way for dapps to connect with browser extension wallets.
+By defining the Extension ID target type, we provide a standardized way for dapps to connect with browser extension wallets.
 This reduces complexity and enhances interoperability across different blockchain ecosystems.
 The use of the `externally_connectable` API ensures secure and efficient communication between the dapp and the wallet.

 ## Backwards Compatibility

 This CAIP is fully compatible with existing standards and does not introduce any breaking changes.
-It extends the `walletData` interface to include the `target` field, which is optional and does not affect existing implementations.
+It extends the `WalletData` interface to include the `target` field, which is optional and does not affect existing implementations.

 ## Links